sandeepcr529/Buffet.vim/README.md

 * Use 'm' to toggle mark on a single buffer, and 'M' to clear all the previously set marks.
 * The two new commands for this operation are 'Buffettogglemark' and 'Buffetclearmarks'

+New in version 2.50

+With this version you can format the display of buffer list using a callback function.
+Set the call back using the line in your vimrc

+   let g:Buffetbufferformatfunction = "s:callback"

+You can replace s:callback with your callback function name.
+The call back function accept following parameters and must return a one dimensional list of columns.
+If empty list is returned, the entry is not displayed.

 Parameters:

 * Buffer No, The buffer number